CartoDB/gotpl/README.md

 Added some things from [Helm](https://github.com/kubernetes/helm), like the way they read values, and some functions for the templates.

+It loads all the environment variables as values, so you can use any environment variable from your templates.

 And some improvements by myself :)

 ## Install